-1. Rakesh Mohan Joshi : International Marketing (Oxford)

-2. Warren J. Keegan: Global Marketing Management (Pearson Education)

-3. Philip R. Cateora and John L. Graham: International Marketing (Tata McGraw Hill)

-4. Vern Terpstra and Ravi Sarathy: International Marketing (Thomson)

-5. RL Varshney and B. Bhattacharya: International Marketing Management an Indian Perpective(Sultan Chand)
+- 1. Rakesh Mohan Joshi: International Marketing (Oxford) - 2.
+Warren J. Keegan: Global Marketing Management (Pearson Education) - 3.
+Philip R. Cateora and John L. Graham: International Marketing (Tata McGraw Hill) - 4.
+Vern Terpstra and Ravi Sarathy: International Marketing (Thomson) - 5.
+RL Varshney and B. Bhattacharya: International Marketing Management an Indian Perpective(Sultan Chand)

-(ii) In regard to Part - A of the question paper, one question with internal choice from each unit

-(iii) For Part - B of the question paper, the CASE shall be not less than 500 words.
+- (i) The questions shall cover all the units of the syllabus. - (ii) In regard to Part A of the question paper, one question with internal choice from each unit - of the syllabus shall be set. - (iii) For Part B of the question paper, the CASE shall be not less than 500 words.

-414 Retail Management L-T-P-C Max 4-0-0-4 Marks 100
+414 Retail Management L-T-P-C Max Marks 4-0-0-4 100

-• This course is designed to provide the learner a good understanding of the concepts, strategies, and trends associated with a retail operation in the Indian market place.

-• To help the learner to explore the current retail environment, key retail management strategies ,and trends in retailing.
+- This course is designed to provide the learner a good understanding of the concepts, strategies, and trends associated with a retail operation in the Indian market place. - To help the learner to explore the current retail environment, key retail management strategies ,and trends in retailing.